earkevin11/Explaining-App-Registrations-/README.md

 ## When to Register an App

+# Note: App Registration is the GLOBAL manifestation of the application in your tenant or a vendor's tenant like CrowdStrike or Microsoft or Cava.
+# Enterprise Applications is the LOCAL manifestation of the application in the tenant.
+It is the blade that houses all of the service principals.

 Organizations register Azure AD applications when they need to:

 - **Authenticate users** — Web apps, mobile apps, or desktop apps where a user logs in